£147 Find Cheap Flights from Boston to England

 • A convenient transportation option from downtown Boston to Boston Logan International Airport is to board the MBTA Blue Line train departing from State St Station, with an approximate travel time of 8 minutes for the journey to the airport.

-Top 5 airlines serving from Boston to England
+Reviews of the top 5 airlines flying from Boston to England

 See real verified KAYAK customer reviews for airlines flying from Boston to England.
 Airline scores are aggregated from all reviews left by passengers on KAYAK after flying with an airline.
 KAYAK doesn’t show reviews that are older than 5 years.
 Learn how KAYAK collects reviews.